-• All residents and staff in each hall must participate in periodic fire drills.

-- Once evacuated, residents must remain outside until the building has been cleared by the appropriate officials. - Assembly sites are provided for your safety and to allow the fire department personnel adequate access to the building.
+- All residents and staff present in the hall at the time of a drill must participate in periodic fire drills. - Once evacuated, residents must remain outside until the building has been cleared by the appropriate officials. - Assembly sites are provided for your safety and to allow the fire department personnel adequate access to the building.
 When an alarm sounds, students must assemble in the area designated by Housing and Residence Life staff.